Policy Evaluation for Temporal and/or Spatial Dependent Experiments: Introduction

 \subsection{Paper outline}

 The rest of the paper is organized as follows.
 In Section \ref{sec:po_mdp}, we introduce a potential outcome framework for problem formulation, propose two novel temporal VCDP models under temporal dependent experiments, and develop estimation and testing procedures for both DE and IE. In Section \ref{sec:ST method}, we further propose two spatio-temporal VCDP models under spatio-temporal dependent experiments and develop the associated estimation and testing procedures.
-In Section \ref{sec:theoretical analysis}, we systematically investigate the theoretical properties of estimation and testing procedures (e.g., consistency and power) developed in Sections \ref{sec:po_mdp} and \ref{sec:ST method}, and illustrate the benefits of employing the switchback design.
-In Section \ref{sec:simulation studies}, we use numerical simulations to examine the finite sample performance of our estimation and testing procedures.
+In Section \ref{sec:theoretical analysis}, we systematically investigate the theoretical properties of estimation and testing procedures (e.g., consistency and power) developed in Sections \ref{sec:po_mdp} and \ref{sec:ST method}. \change{We also illustrate the benefits of employing the switchback design in theory.} In Section \ref{sec:simulation studies}, we use numerical simulations to examine the finite sample performance of our estimation and testing procedures. \change{Furthermore, we numerically explore the benefits of the switchback design}.
 In Section \ref{sec:real data analysis}, we apply the proposed procedures to evaluating different policies in Didi Chuxing.